Simple Motion [2/10]

 disc(i*5, 300, 100, /blue);

-2. Change the pause time in the sleepMs statement to value 400 to view each animation frame separately.
+Change the sleep time in the sleepMs procedure call to value 400, in order to view each animation frame separately.

 This program animates two moving discs.